IBM-Bluemix-Docs/third-party/tutorial-define-bundle.md

 ## Next steps
 {: #bundle-define-next}

-[Onboard the Operator bundle](/docs/third-party?topic=third-party-bundle-onboard) to your private catalog and validate it's ready for use in the {{site.data.keyword.cloud_notm}} catalog.
+[Onboard your Operator bundle](/docs/third-party?topic=third-party-bundle-onboard) to your private catalog and validate it's ready for use in the {{site.data.keyword.cloud_notm}} catalog.